Raw & Alive: The Seeds in Concert at Merlin's Music Box: Recording

 The Seeds attempted to utilize both the simplicity of lyrical and instrumental arrangements of their first two albums and the psychedelia exemplified on Future for their next album.
 In early 1968, the group entered Western Recorders, in Hollywood, rather than the coffeehouse they occasionally performed in that is mentioned in the album title, with record producer Neil Norman co-producing.
 The band's original plan was to replicate the vitality of their live performances, with relatively basic and stripped-down recording methods and an in-studio audience.
 However, the Seeds recognized at the conclusion of the recording sessions that the dynamics of an actual concert were lacking and the material was scrapped.
 Though none of the recordings were featured on Raw & Alive, they later appeared on a reissue of the album on Big Beat Records in 2014, with the previously unreleased track, "Hubbly Bubbly Love", included.

 In April 1968, the band reconvened with the same concept, but without an audience present.
 Still, Raw & Alive had the sound of a live album with an introduction by Merlin's Music Box's local disc jockey, "Humble" Harv Miller, lead vocalist Sky Saxon making his traditional dedication of the song, "Pushin' Too Hard", to "society", and crowd noises overdubbed into place.
 Five of the 11 tracks, including "Pushin' Too Hard", "Can't Seem to Make You Mine", "Mr. Farmer", "No Escape", and "Up in Her Room", were all re-recorded renditions of previously released Seeds songs, though "Up in Her Room" is five minutes shorter than the original version on A Web of Sound.
 Among the album's new material, the arguably best-known composition is the organ-driven "900 Million People Daily (All Making Love)", which is seen as a return to the lengthy instrumental jams highlighted on past releases.
 For Raw & Alive, the song was shortened to five minutes, but the full-length version was eventually released on the compilation album, Travel with Your Mind.

 Release

 Upon release, Raw & Alive failed to chart nationally.
 The accompanying single, "Satisfy You", also was commercially unsuccessful.
 The band's lineup began to unravel with Saxon continuing with variations of the group until its first disbandment in 1972.
 At first, the album's status of being recorded live went unchallenged until versions of "Satisfy You", "Pushin' Too Hard", and "900 Million People Daily (All Making Love)" without the crowd noises were released on the 1993 compilation album Travel With Your Mind.
 The alternate take of "Pushin' Too Hard" was actually first issued on the 1977 album, Fallin' off the Edge, but was listed as a "rehearsal".
-No reissue has a full setlist without audience applause, despite a demand for such a release.
+No reissue has a full setlist without audience applause, despite demand for such a release.